 PHOTO DYNAMIC THERAPY

 You have been prescribed PDT or Photo Dynamic Therapy.
-PDT is a non-surgical treatment of skin cancer or pre-cancerous lesions.
-This is a treatment for non-melanoma skin cancers.
+Photo Dynamic Therapy is a non-surgical skin cancer treatment or treatment for pre-cancerous lesions.
+Please note that non-surgical skin cancer treatments are only for non-melanoma skin cancers.

-It is effective and has several benefits over conventional treatment approaches:
+Photo Dynamic Therapy is effective and has several benefits over conventional skin cancer treatment approaches:

 - It is as effective as surgery but superior to cryotherapy